dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-overview.md

 id: "cloud-overview"
 ---

+dbt Cloud is a hosted service that helps data analysts and engineers productionize dbt deployments.
+It comes equipped with turnkey support for scheduling jobs, CI/CD, serving documentation, monitoring & alerting, and an Integrated Developer Environment (IDE). dbt Cloud’s generous Developer (free) plan and deep integration with dbt Core make it well suited for data teams small and large alike.

 ### Develop dbt projects

 Using the [dbt IDE](the-dbt-ide), you can develop, run, and version control dbt projects on the web.